richi2666/cordova-plugin-powermanagement/README.md

 ### [Android Only, API >= 23] window.powerManagement.isDeviceIdleMode(successCallback, failureCallback)
 As of Android 6.0.0+, Android now has an extra power management feature called 'Doze'.
-This feature disables most device components when it is asleep for too long, and is then placed in an 'idle' state.
+This feature disables most device components when it is asleep for an extended period of time and is then placed in an 'idle' state.
 To check to see if the device is in this state, you can use the following function:

 	// 'state' is either 1 (in idle) or 0 (not in idle)